 After three decades of international explorations, the volunteers of our Magic Carpet series crafted their final travelogue on December 12, 2016.
 Thank you for joining us for this farewell season as we celebrated the world around us and enjoyed regionally inspired food.

 Run By Volunteers

-One of the longest running traditions at the Montshire, Magic Carpet continues to attract new friends and members to the Museum with that same spirit of discovery and adventure that characterizes everything at the Montshire.
+One of the longest running traditions at the Montshire, Magic Carpet attracted new friends and members to the Museum with that same spirit of discovery and adventure that characterizes everything at the Montshire.
 The Museum’s Magic Carpet has transported luncheon guests to distant lands.
-Each luncheon features an extraordinary travelogue followed by a regionally inspired meal.
-The program is run entirely by volunteers, who book the speakers, research cuisines from around the world, coordinate reservations, and prepare and serve the meals.
+Each luncheon featured an extraordinary travelogue followed by a regionally inspired meal.
+The program was run entirely by volunteers, who booked the speakers, researched cuisines from around the world, coordinated reservations, and prepared and served the meals.

 Magic Carpet History

 The Montshire's Magic Carpet Luncheon program began in 1980 after a notice appeared in the Valley News asking for fundraising ideas for "a small museum located in a former bowling alley in Hanover."
 The idea of a monthly travelogue and luncheon came from Freda Stephens who had visited a similar program at the South Shore Natural Science Center in Norwell, Massachusetts.

 As Freda tells it, the early days of the Magic Carpet program were humble: "Alice Jackson got $200 for start-up money; Julia Fifield arranged for the committee to borrow dishes and flatware from the Orford Boat Club; the Hanover Fire Department loaned their folding chairs on luncheon days; committee members brought in 14 card tables each time; Joan Waltermire designed a Magic Carpet logo for the group; and Ellie Prescott made matching tablecloths and napkins."